How (and why) to Prioritize Protein

 How to Calculate Your Range:

-To give yourself a personal range to work with, calculate 0.5% – 1% of your bodyweight to find out how many grams of protein you should consider an optimal amount for you.
+To give yourself a personal range to work with, multiply your body-weight by 0.8 and 1 to find out how many grams of protein you should aim for each day.

-- If she’s not active, then the lower end of the range (75g) is appropriate.
+- If she’s not active, then a lower end range (60-90g) can be appropriate.